Rajnoor-Brar/Nuclear-Waste-Management/screenplay/03_Nuclear_Waste.md

 These materials can’t just be tossed in a landfill — they need **serious shielding**.

 🛡️ **Handling & Storage**:
-- Packed in **thick concrete or metal containers**.
-- Stored **underground** in facilities safe from earthquakes and groundwater.
+- They are Packed in **thick concrete or metal containers**. and then — Stored **underground** in facilities safe from earthquakes and groundwater.

 🕒 **How long is it dangerous?**
-- Radioactive for **hundreds to thousands of years**.
-- Doesn’t need cooling like high-level waste, but still a big deal.
+- It stays Radioactive for **hundreds to thousands of years** and Doesn’t need cooling like high-level waste, but still a big deal.

 ---